 Bay laurel has a long and storied history of symbolic use, but it’s most familiar to people today as a spice.
 Bay leaves can be found in the kitchens of millions that have never seen the tree in its full form.
 While the tree is generally only found in the Mediterranean, it can be used as decorative foliage in a bouquet or grown indoors.
-Here we’ll take you through everything you need to know about Bay Laurel meaning, history and origins, uses and benefits, and cultural significance around the world.
+Here, we’ll take you through everything you need to know about Bay Laurel’s meaning and symbolism.

 Bay Laurel (Laurus nobilis) Meaning – The Essentials

 Bay Laurel’s primary meaning is glory, success, and achieving your goals at any cost.
 It was often given to Greeks and Romans who achieved the highest ranks of society.
 For Victorians, it was a symbol of staying the same and devoted until death.
 It also had a romantic meaning in Ancient Greece.

 The common name Bay Laurel is derived from the plant’s Latin name Laurus.

 The R-sound at the end of the name changed to the L-sound as it traveled through both Old French and Old English.